 - 2.3 The site is bounded by the A7 to the north-west, although views between the site and road are limited by the belt of trees along the boundary.
-An early 21st Century residential development is situated on a steep area of land beyond. a.t.
-The north costorn site boundary is abutted by a late 20th Century residential (probably 1080s). - 2.4The north-eastern site boundary is abutted by a late 20th Century residential (probably 1980s) development with glimpses of the Category A listed Kingknowes beyond the A7 (Figure 2.1). - 2.5 Abutting the south-east site boundary is a belt of trees (shown on Figure 2.2) with a wide tarmacked path along the route of the former railway and another belt of trees beyond along the River Bank.
+An early 21st Century residential development is situated on a steep area of land beyond. - The north-eastern site boundary is abutted by a late 20th Century residential (probably 1980s) development with glimpses of the Category A listed Kingknowes beyond the A7 (Figure 2.1). - 2.5 Abutting the south-east site boundary is a belt of trees (shown on Figure 2.2) with a wide tarmacked path along the route of the former railway and another belt of trees beyond along the River Bank.